Corruption in Chile: Crisis in the PPD

 Although all the parties denied receiving money from the government, only the Party for Democracy (PPD) took action against the whistleblowers.
 The Supreme Tribunal of the party requested that Schaulsohn testify and present evidence of corruption.
 Instead, Schaulsohn wrote a report stating his opinions.
 On December 28, the Tribunal decided to dismiss Schaulsohn from the party.
 This act caused outrage among many Concertación members, some of whom likened the Tribunal's decision to Stalin's purges.
 Many wondered why Schaulsohn had been dismissed but no such action was undertaken for Girardi, who is under investigation by the police for corruption.
 Former Minister of Public Works Juan Etcheberry resigned in protest of the "Stalinist" action of the Tribunal in dismissing Schaulsohn.

 Senator Flores was one of the prime opponents of the Tribunal's decision.
 Because of the influence he wields in the party, it was expected that if he resigned, many other members, including more than a few deputies, would resign with him.
-Flores spoke with Schaulsohn at length during the time both of them stayed in the United States in New Year (Flores has a family in California and Schaulsohn was in New York City).
+Flores spoke with Schaulsohn at length during the time both of them stayed in the United States in the New Year (Flores has a family in California and Schaulsohn was in New York City).
 His conferences with the Party of Democracy's president, Sergio Bitar, came to nothing.
-He then launched an independent political organization called Chile Primero (Chile First) in what many believed to be a prelude towards his resignation.
+He then launched an independent political organization called Chile Primero (Chile First) in what many believed to be a prelude to his resignation.
 He finally submitted his resignation in the morning of January 9, 2006.

 Effects

 Former president Michelle Bachelet, who belongs to the Concertación, has said little regarding the corruption scandals.
 Meanwhile, former president Patricio Aylwin has been the only one to acknowledge that there might have been corruption during his government, although he insists that if there was, it was not an "ideology" as Schaulsohn described it.
 Former president and current president of the Senate Eduardo Frei has denied there was corruption during his government, and former president Ricardo Lagos has done likewise.

 The presidents of the four Concertación parties have all denied that their parties received or have ever received money from the government.
 The Socialist Party President Camilo Escalona was particularly enraged by Schaulsohn's remarks, and threatened to sue him for libel.
 Sergio Bitar of the Party for Democracy said he would not interfere with the Tribunal's decision to dismiss Schaulsohn, although he remarked it would've been better if he had not been dismissed.
 After Flores' resignation, Bitar declared that he had done "everything possible" to maintain party unity and that any "responsibility" lay on those who voluntarily left.
 Bitar maintained he hoped to have positive relations with Flores despite the latter's resignation.
-The next day, Flores supporter and deputy Esteban Valenzuela also resigned.
+The next day, Flores's supporter and deputy Esteban Valenzuela also resigned.